From veering triangulations to link spaces and back again: Introduction

-We thank the Institute for Computational and Experimental Research in Mathematics in Providence, RI, for their hospitality during the \emph{Illustrating Mathematics} program as we finished up this paper.
-The program was supported by the National Science Foundation under Grant No. DMS-1439786 and the Alfred P. Sloan Foundation award G-2019-11406.
-The second author was supported in part by Australian Research Council grant DP1095760 and National Science Foundation grants DMS-1308767 and DMS-1708239.
+We thank the Institute for Computational and Experimental Research in Mathematics in Providence, RI, for their hospitality during the Fall 2019 semester program \emph{Illustrating Mathematics}; we made significant progress on the paper during that time.
+The ICERM program was supported by the National Science Foundation under Grant Number DMS-1439786 and the Alfred P.~Sloan Foundation award G-2019-11406.

+Frankel was supported in part by National Science Foundation grants DMS-1611768 and DMS-2045323.
+Segerman was supported in part by Australian Research Council grant DP1095760 and National Science Foundation grants DMS-1308767, DMS-1708239, and DMS-2203993.

-\section{Circular orders and taut ideal triangulations}
+\chapter{Circular orders and taut ideal triangulations}